marcecj/scons_asciidoc/README.md

 Furthermore, the tool adds the construction variables `AD_VERSION` and `A2X_VERSION`.
-For this to work in the case of non-standard executable locations, you can set the `AD_ASCIIDOC` and `A2X_A2X` construction variables at environment initialisation time, e.g.:
+For this to work in the case of non-standard executable locations (as might be the case under Windows), you can set the `AD_ASCIIDOC` and `A2X_A2X` construction variables at environment initialisation time, e.g.:

-    env = Environment(AD_ASCIIDOC='/path/to/asciidoc'
+    env = Environment(AD_ASCIIDOC='/path/to/asciidoc',
                       tools = ['default', 'asciidoc'])

 This is especially handy in combination with the SCons `ARGUMENTS` dictionary.